MicrosoftDocs/windows-dev-docs/windows-apps-src/debug-test-perf/device-portal-desktop.md

 ---
 ms.assetid: 5c34c78e-9ff7-477b-87f6-a31367cd3f8b
 title: Windows Device Portal for Desktop
-description: Learn how the Windows Device Portal opens up diagnostics and automation on your Desktop PC. ms.date: 08/20/2020 ms.topic: article ms.custom: contperf-fy21q1
+description: Learn how the Windows Device Portal provides settings, diagnostics, and automation functionality on your Desktop PC. ms.date: 01/08/2021 ms.topic: article ms.custom: contperf-fy21q1
 keywords: windows 10, uwp, device portal ms.localizationpriority: medium
 ---

-# Windows Device Portal for Windows Desktop
+# Windows Device Portal for Desktop

-Windows Device Portal (WDP) is a debugging tool that lets you view diagnostic information and interact with your desktop PC over HTTP from a web browser.
-To debug other devices, see [Windows Device Portal overview](device-portal.md).
+Windows Device Portal (WDP) is a device management and debugging tool that lets you configure and manage device settings and view diagnostic information over HTTP from a web browser.
+For WDP details on other devices, see [Windows Device Portal overview](device-portal.md).

 You can use the WDP for the following:

+- Manage device settings (similar to the **Windows Settings** app)
 - See and manipulate a list of running processes
 - Install, delete, launch, and terminate apps
-- Change Wi-Fi profiles, view signal strength, and see ipconfig
+- Change Wi-Fi profiles, view signal strength, and see ipconfig details
 - View live graphs of CPU, memory, I/O, network, and GPU usage
 - Collect process dumps
 - Collect ETW traces
 - Manipulate the isolated storage of sideloaded apps

 ## Set up Windows Device Portal on a Desktop device